nodejs/node/doc/api/n-api.md

 and different compiler levels.
 A C++ API can be easier to use.
 To support using C++, the project maintains a
 C++ wrapper module called [`node-addon-api`][].
-This wrapper provides an inlineable C++ API.
+This wrapper provides an inlinable C++ API.
 Binaries built with `node-addon-api` will depend on the symbols for the Node-API C-based functions exported by Node.js. `node-addon-api` is a more efficient way to write code that calls Node-API.
 Take, for example, the